KayOhtie/coyotesin.space/content/pages/commission_info.md

             - raised surfaces such as glued-on or stitched-on markings
         - Metallic/gloss maps for shiny surfaces, metallic surfaces, and specular that covers the texture behavior such as polish or semi-gloss surfaces
         - in the format for the current version of Poiyomi Shader unless otherwise requested
-    - Recoloring and retexturing of up to 2 garments included, with more at an additional charge
+    - Recoloring/retexturing of up to 2 garments included, with more at an additional charge
         - Minor coloration adjustments of existing assets are included, eg. changing the arm color from grey to blue or red for glasses
         - Any number of unmodified assets may be included in the below-defined Unity scene
     - A Unity package containing any non-base required assets including: